-Lastly, Dr. Eizadirad is a community activist with non-profit organizations Youth Association for Academics, Athletics, and Character Education in the Jane and Finch community (http://yaaace.com/) and a Board of Directors member for Amadeusz (http://amadeusz.ca/) which provides educational programs and services for incarcerated youth and young adults.
+He is also a community activist with non-profit organizations Youth Association for Academics, Athletics, and Character Education (YAAACE) in the Jane and Finch community in Toronto, and a member of the Race and Identity-Based Data Collection Community Advisory Panel with the Toronto Police Services.

-His research interests include standardized testing, systems of accountability, community engagement, anti-oppressive practices, critical pedagogy, social justice education, resistance, subversion, and decolonization.
+His research interests include equity, standardized testing, oral culture, community engagement, youth violence, anti-oppressive practices, critical pedagogy, social justice education, resistance, and decolonization.

 Assistant Professor , Faculty of Education, Wilfrid Laurier University

 University of Toronto, PhD

 External assessment as stereotyping: Experiences of racialized grade 3 children, parents and educators with standardized testing in elementary schools, Review of Education, Pedagogy, and Cultural Studies

 Bias-free or biased hiring?
 Racialized teachers’ perspectives on educational hiring practices in Ontario , Canadian Journal of Educational Administration and Policy

 Decolonizing Educational Assessment: Ontario Elementary Students and the EQAO,